patrik-drean/drean-property-ui/DEPLOYMENT.md

 # Deployment Instructions

-This document provides instructions for deploying the Havensight AI UI to various hosting platforms.
+This document provides instructions for deploying the PropGuide AI UI to various hosting platforms.

 ## GitHub Pages Deployment